daniel13306/YT-AI-Summerizer/README.md

 ### The button might not always show up due to youtube's object loading, if it doesnt, just refresh the page.

 # How to install:
+Super easy, just download the files above (background.js / content.js / manifest.json)
+and put them in a folder, for example C:/Documents/Plugins/YTSummerizer